 What is Threshold Sound Conditioning

-Threshold Sound Conditioning (TSC) sends a series of acoustic signals at a person’s hearing threshold levels.
-The hearing threshold is a sound level below, which a person’s ears are incapable of detecting any sounds.
+Threshold Sound Conditioning (TSC) technology sends a series of acoustic signals at a person’s hearing threshold levels.
+The hearing threshold is a sound level below which a person’s ears are capable of detecting any sounds.
+This means the acoustic signals (sound therapy) are inaudible when they are delivered.

 A lowering of thresholds for a specific range of frequencies would equal a boost in hearing capabilities.
-That means as hearing thresholds lower and sensitivity increases, it becomes easier for the listener to detect that particular range of sounds (frequencies).
+That means as hearing thresholds lower and sensitivity increases, it becomes easier for the listener to detect that particular range of sounds (frequencies) at a lower volume level.
 Threshold Sound Conditioning was made to lower the hearing threshold with sound conditioning in people with sensorineural hearing loss due to otoacoustic trauma.
-That said, Threshold Sound Conditioning has the potential to activate auditory pathway plasticity and enhance basal frequency hearing as measured by pure tone audiometry.
+Threshold Sound Conditioning has the potential to activate auditory pathway plasticity and enhance basal frequency hearing as measured by pure tone audiometry.
+That said, it has been documented that Threshold Sound Conditioning has helped individuals suffering from tonal tinnitus (specific pitch) find various levels of relief.

 Sensorineural hearing loss is considered to be one of the more common disorders people tend to experience.
 The disorder appears more often in elderly patients, severely restricting everyday actions and lowering the person’s quality of life.
 Utilizing a method like sound conditioning has the potential to improve basal frequency hearing.